DanBot-Hosting/pterodactyl-eggs/README.md

-# AIO Docker image
+# AIO Docker Image:
 This docker image has the following installed:

-Python2,
+NodeJS (Latest)
-Python3.7,
+Java 17
-Node.JS 14,
+Golang
-Java 11
+Python 3